Where safety is felt - not just enforced.

 This project invites men into honest conversations about power, gender, culture, and care - without shame, but with responsibility.

-Rooted in lived experience and explored in live conversations, hosted by Laura Toop, with Dan Glyde and Mark Carolan, this strand challenges outdated definitions of strength and explores how men can lead with presence, respect, and accountability.
+Rooted in lived experience and explored in live conversations, hosted by Laura Toop, with Dan Glyde, Mark Carolan, and Matt Adamson this strand challenges outdated definitions of strength and explores how men can lead with presence, respect, and accountability.

 We explore: